 About me

-I am a qualified psychodynamic therapist working in person and also online.
+I am a UKCP accredited psychodynamic therapist working in person and also online.
 My training was a four year in-depth and rigorous personal, theoretical and clinical training, at Oxford University, on the Masters Programme in Psychodynamic Practice.
-I am a member of the UPCA and UKCP and an individual practitioner member of BACP.
+I am a full clinical member of the UKCP.
 I follow their code of ethics.

 I will work with you by helping you to think about the issues you are facing now or have gone through in the past, to help you make sense of them and to process painful or difficult feelings.
 Working psychodynamically means that we will think about your current feelings or symptoms and see how these may be affected and shaped by your past experiences.
 Over time we will work together to locate and connect patterns of thinking or behaviour which had previously been kept hidden away.
 In bringing these feelings and experiences to the fore there is the possibility of finding clarity and moving out of a stuck state of mind or repetitive patterns of thinking and behaviour.